Three Important Skills you could Develop from Dialectical Behavior Therapy

 Mindfulness is a term you’ll hear mentioned very often in mental health treatment programs.
 Dialectical behavior therapy was the first form of psychotherapy to use mindfulness as a key component in it’s structure.
 Mindfulness is a therapeutic technique that places emphasis on the present moment rather than living in the past or future.
 Living in the moment can lead to clearer thoughts and greater awareness of our emotions.
 Mindfulness also brings awareness to your senses and can help improve your moods over the long run.

 LifeSkills South Florida offers dialectical behavior therapy in both individual and group settings.
-To learn more about our DBT programs, please call our admissions office at 844-749-1560.
+To learn more about our DBT programs, please call our admissions office at 844-749-1560 or complete our contact form.
 Our admissions staff will be happy to answer any questions you may have about our treatment methods as well as whatever questions you may have about enrolling at LifeSkills South Florida.

 Lifeskills South Florida is proud to announce that four members of its staff have successfully completed a 10 day intensive training in Dialectical Behavior Therapy (DBT).
 Participants included Jonathan Closner, LMHC and Clinical Director, along with clinicians Dr. Michelle Quilter, PsyD, Kristin Gurdak, MA, and Lara Eisenberg, MA.
 The training was provided by The Linehan Institute-Behavioral Tech, LLC and hosted by Columbia University in New York City.
 Behavioral Tech, LLC, was founded by Dr. Marsha Linehan, and trains mental health care providers and treatment teams who work with complex and severely disordered populations to use compassionate, scientifically valid treatments and to implement and evaluate these treatments in their practice setting.
 Dr. Marsha Linehan developed what is currently known as Dialectical Behavior Therapy.